zzzprojects/docs/html-agility-pack.net/pages/documentations/traversing/descendants-and-self.md

 ### Returns:

-Returns a collection of all descendants with matching names and the node itself.
+Returns a collection of all descendants with a matching name and the node itself.

 ### Example

-The following example displays the name of all the descendant nodes with matching names and the node itself.
+The following example displays the name of all the descendant nodes with a matching name and the node itself.

 ```csharp